thee-fool/ROS_con-assignment/ASSIGNMENT.md

 object_pickup → arm IK + pick sequence (listens to /Object_position)
 object_detection (arm pkg) → depth→3D transform (listens to /centroid)
 ```

+---

+## 📦 Submission Guidelines

+Please submit **both** of the following:

+### 1. Zipped Project Directory

+Your zip should include:
+- All source files under `src/`
+- Any modified launch files or config files

+### 2. Demo Video

+Record a screen capture (or camera recording of your monitor) showing the full pipeline running end-to-end in Gazebo.
+Your video should clearly show:

+1. **Robot spawning** in the Gazebo world with the target object visible
+2. **Autonomous exploration** — the robot navigating the environment
+3. **Object detection** — the moment the target is detected (RViz `/detection/image` feed recommended)
+4. **Navigation towards the object** — robot approaching the detected target
+5. **Arm pickup** — the robot arm successfully picking up the object

+**Video requirements:**
+- Minimum length: ~1–2 minutes covering all stages above
+- Acceptable formats: `.mp4`, `.mov`, or a YouTube/Google Drive link.

 **Good luck! 🚀**